George Benson

-George Washington Benson (born March 22, 1943) is an American guitarist, singer, and songwriter.
+George Washington Benson (born March 22, 1943) is an American jazz fusion guitarist, singer, and songwriter.
 He began his professional career at the age of 19 as a jazz guitarist.

 A former child prodigy, Benson first came to prominence in the 1960s, playing soul jazz with Jack McDuff and others.
 He then launched a successful solo career, alternating between jazz, pop, R&B singing, and scat singing.
-His album Breezin' was certified triple-platinum, hitting no. 1 on the Billboard album chart in 1976.
+His album Breezin' was certified triple-platinum, hitting No. 1 on the Billboard album chart in 1976.
 His concerts were well attended through the 1980s, and he still has a large following.
 Benson has won ten Grammy Awards and has been honored with a star on the Hollywood Walk of Fame.